twofacefil11/inzopr2025/debug.md

 - [ ]:

 TODO:
-- [ ]: TIE IN CONTROLS TO FILTERS
+- [x]: TIE IN CONTROLS TO FILTERS
-- [ ]: hide and show ui when needed.
+- [x]: hide and show ui when needed.
 - [ ]: info: about
 - [ ]: undo (event que)
-- [ ]: maaaaybe redo
-- [ ]: fit to frame, zoom things like that.
+- [x]: fit to frame, zoom things like that.
 - [ ]: Error handling cmon
 - [ ]: Debug mode
 - [ ]: Logging mode xddd
-- [ ]: not shure hwo the default value of params should work
 - [ ]:
 - [ ]:
 - [ ]: